Wednesday August 22nd, 2018 - by Nicolas Zenker

 The Add to Calendar button is language independent and comes with several pre-designed themes, though you’re also able to fully customize its appearance if desired.
 It is time zone and daylight savings time compatible, runs on all modern browsers, and works on computers, tablets, and mobile devices.

-If you’re ready to discover the impact the Add to Calendar button can have on your business, then let’s get started.
-If you’d like to learn more about our other great tools, check out the tool summaries on our homepage.
+If you’re ready to discover the impact the Add to Calendar button can have on your business, and you haven’t yet created an account, then let’s get started.
+If you’d like to learn more about our other great tools, check out the tool docs on our homepage.